With the meteoric rise of WordPress, there are new websites popping up all over the place.

 Provided your website has been built properly, and you’re creating great content, your website will:

-- Attract visitors to your website
+- Attract organic traffic and visitors to your website

 - Convert your visitors into customers or leads